 The travel industry is addicted to single-use plastic, and it can be even more common in developing countries, where it's often not possible to drink tap water.

 Here are some tips that will help you travel plastic-free.

 #1: Bring a zero waste kit

-The best way to reduce plastic waste is to go reusable.
+The best way to reduce plastic waste is to go reusable, and bring your zero waste travel essentials.
 A little advance preparation is worth the clear conscience of travelling plastic-free.
 Let’s keep those beautiful beaches as they are, and protect the ocean’s wildlife while we’re at it.